 The steps are as follows:

 Now here are all seven steps in detail so you’ll have all the information you need to get started on your Facebook marketing strategy:

 1. Set Goals:

 The very first step in your Facebook marketing strategy should be to set goals.

 What results are you looking to achieve from your Facebook marketing strategy?
 Are you trying to gain brand awareness, increase website traffic, boost your engagement rates, gain leads from your Facebook business page?
 Once you have determined your goals, you can adjust your Facebook marketing strategy accordingly.

 There is no one-size-fits-all Facebook marketing strategy.
 Setting goals is how you make sure your strategy is catered to your specific needs.

 So where do you start?
-When setting goals, it’s a great idea to use the SMART strategy.
-That is, setting goals that are specific, measurable, attainable, relevant, and timely.
+When setting goals for your marketing efforts, it’s a great idea to use the SMART strategy.
+That is, setting marketing goals that are specific, measurable, attainable, relevant, and timely.
 For example, instead of stating that your goal is increased brand awareness, your goal could be to gain 1,000 followers in three months.
 This is a SMART goal because it is specific, can easily be tracked and measured, it’s realistic, and it has a time component.
 If you’re looking to increase leads and sales, your goal could be to have 30 leads and a cost per conversion of less than $10 by the end of the month.
 Setting SMART goals can help you determine if your Facebook marketing strategy is working.

 2. Pinpoint Target Audience: